-This section describes the general management of High Assurance cryptographic system keying material.
+This section describes the general management of both commercial grade and High Assurance cryptographic system keying material.

 Due to the wide variety of cryptographic systems and technologies available, and the varied security risks for each, only general key management guidance can be provided in this manual.